Who Can Drive a College-Owned Fleet Vehicle?

 - One, Seven (7) passenger Dodge Caravan

-Below, you will find a list steps outlining the reservation process for a campus fleet vehicle.
+Below, you will find steps outlining the reservation process for a Campus Fleet Vehicle.
 Please make sure you take the time to read the entire Campus Fleet Vehicle Reservation website to fully understand the terms and conditions regarding the operation of a campus fleet vehicle.

-Please note that the reservation process applies to the campus fleet vehicles maintained by the Administrative Services Building only, and does not apply to other college-owned vehicles that may be managed by other campus departments.
+Please note that the reservation process applies to the Campus Fleet and does not apply to other college-owned vehicles that may be managed by other campus departments.
 Operators of any college-owned vehicle are still required to complete the Driver’s License Verification process as detailed below.

 While driving a college-owned vehicle, you must adhere to all traffic laws and speed limits.
 Any and all fines for traffic, parking, and related expenses (e.g. ticketing/towing) will be the sole obligation of the vehicle operator.
 While driving a vehicle that carries the College’s name, it is important to remember that you represent our institution.

-- To operate any college-owned fleet vehicle, you will need to provide a copy of your current valid driver’s license to the Office of Facilities Operations via email at firstname.lastname@example.org.
-This information must be emailed to Facilities prior to completing step two.
+- To operate any college-owned fleet vehicle, you will need to provide a copy (front and back) of your current valid driver’s license.
+Please submit this information as early as possible.

-- Once your paperwork is processed and you have keys in hand, you will need to go to the Administrative Services Building (See Campus Map) to pick up the van.
-Choose the van whose license plate matches the license plate field on the paperwork.
+- Once your paperwork is processed and you have keys in hand, you will need to go to the Administrative Services Building (Lot 8) to pick up the van.

 - You are responsible for all of the materials provided to you from the time you sign out the vehicle until the time that you return it.
 You must complete the sections on the Sign-Out form regarding the vehicle’s condition prior to leaving campus.
 This is important since you will be held responsible for all damages observed on the vehicle upon its return.